menklab/appsync_local/README.md

 # appsync-local

+## No Longer Supported
+The package will no longer be supported.
+Recommendation is to use [serverless-appysync-plugin](https://github.com/sid88in/serverless-appsync-plugin) instead.

+## Description
 appsync-local is a tool designed to make local appsync development easier.

 By following a basic naming convention and a basic config file, appsync-local will upload a modular AppSync application in a single command.